connerjackson-svg/mexico-city-urban-growth-analysis/README.md

 ## Study Area

-**Mexico City Metropolitan Area (ZMVM)**, Mexico — one of the largest urban agglomerations in the world, characterized by a mountainous surrounding geography, rapid peri-urban expansion, and mixed land cover including dense urban core, agricultural land, and forested slopes.
+**Mexico City Metropolitan Area (CDMX), Mexico** is one of the largest urban agglomerations in the world, characterized by a mountainous surrounding geography, rapid peri-urban expansion, and mixed land cover including dense urban core, agricultural land, and forested slopes.